class Player:

-Define a class, Dog, and define its __init__(self, name, age) method which sets dog's name and age attributes.
+Define a class, Product, and define its __init__(self, name: str, price: int) method which sets course's name and price attributes.

-Create two dogs and compare them using >.
+Create two products and compare them using !=.

 """